codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

     contacts.*.name => 'required'

     // error will be
-    'contacts.friends.1.name' => 'The contacts.*.name field is required.',
+    'contacts.friends.1.name' => 'The contacts.*.name field is required.'

 Getting a Single Error
 ======================